GDGHubli/Events/README.md

-# Collections of GDGHubli events assets/decks and related materials if any
+# Collection of GDGHubli event assets/decks and related materials if any

 You can find any additional materials that were suggested to you in respective event directories.
 Links to all the references, if any.